influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/clustering/cluster_setup.md

 InfluxDB supports arbitrarily sized clusters and any [replication factor](/influxdb/v0.10/concepts/glossary/#replication-factor) from 1 to the number of nodes in the cluster.

 There are three types of nodes in an InfluxDB cluster: [consensus nodes](/influxdb/v0.10/concepts/glossary/#consensus-node), [data nodes](/influxdb/v0.10/concepts/glossary/#data-node), and [hybrid nodes](/influxdb/v0.10/concepts/glossary/#hybrid-node).
-A cluster must have an odd number of consensus and/or hybrid nodes to form a Raft consensus and remain in a healthy state.
+A cluster must have an odd number of nodes running the [consensus service](/influxdb/v0.10/concepts/glossary/#consensus-service) to form a Raft consensus group and remain in a healthy state.
-Any InfluxDB cluster must have _at least_ three consensus and/or hybrid nodes.

 Hardware requirements vary for the different node types.
 See [Hardware Sizing](/influxdb/v0.10/guides/hardware_sizing/#general-hardware-guidelines-for-clusters) for cluster hardware requirements.